Tgordon523/linkedin-learning/Week20/README.md

 # LinkedIn Learning Week 20

-## Column Subsetting Pt 2
+## Column Reindexing

-Columns similar to the values can also be filtered.
+Reorganizing dataframes by another.

-For more complex examples, we can create a mask to filter with string methods.
+One dataframe order can be updated to match another with <code> reindex_like </code>.

-Column subsetting is helpful to use when trying to parse out information from data which isn't tidy.
-It can also be used to select corresponding feature columns.
+Column reindexing based on another dataframe is helpful to organize by a template.
+This can be used to further effect by staking the dataframes on top of each other once properly indexed.